sshar278/ser594_23fc_project/project_exploration.md

 #### File to document all progress, findings, and challenges faced.
 Essential to explain the choices made in data processing and visualization.

 ### Note : The generated merged_data.db can be viewed using the sqlite db browser.
-This contains all the cleaned and processed data
+This contains all the cleaned and processed data.
+Also run the core.py file in order to view each and every result

 SERX94: Exploratory Data Munging and Visualization